runpod/docs/docs/pods/manage-pods.md

 ## Start a Pod

-Pods start as soon as they've been created, but you can resume a Pod that has been stopped.
+Pods start as soon as they are created, but you can resume a Pod that has been stopped.

 <Tabs groupId="interface">